mlawrie/sticky-board/readme.md

 - Probably use visual studio code to do stuff

 # Todos:
-- delete sticky on server
+- complete sticky delete client impl
 - click away turn off sticky edit mode
 - add UI for network interruption / offline
 - Update client of changes from other clients (big)